drduh/macOS-Security-and-Privacy-Guide/README.md

 [Lockdown Mode](https://support.apple.com/105120), which disables certain system and application features, is recommended and may significantly reduce attack surface.

-When Lockdown Mode is enabled, Safari has an option to exclude individual trusted websites from its restrictions.
+When Lockdown Mode is enabled, Safari has an option to [exclude trusted websites](https://ssd.eff.org/module/how-to-enable-lockdown-mode-on-iphone) from its restrictions.

 # Firewall